-The Federal Parent Loans for Undergraduate Students (PLUS) program provides loans to parents of dependent undergraduate students and students in graduate and professional programs through private lenders and directly through schools participating in the Direct Loan Program.
+The Federal Parent Loans for Undergraduate Students (PLUS) program provides loans to parents of dependent undergraduate students (and now to students in graduate or professional programs) through private lenders and directly through schools participating in the Direct Loan Program.

 Who is Eligible?